elastos/Elastos/CR.CyberRepublic/front-end/docs/README.md

-# Welcome to the Cyber Republic Documentation
+# Welcome to the Cyber Republic

+!> Disclaimer: These are draft documents only, the official CRC whitepaper will be released shortly

 ### Cyber Republic's (CR) goal is to allow the public to control how CR's funds are spent and used, currently this is only through the Cyber Republic Consensus (CRC) Workflow.